-All medicines are stored safely and securely in locked cabinets (in a designated medical room) within each Boarding House.
-Exceptions in storage and administration may be made, in agreement with boarding parents and School Nurses.
+All medicines are stored safely and securely in locked cabinets (in a designated locked medical room) within each Boarding House.
+Controlled drugs must be stored in a separate locked cabinet, within the locked room.

+Exceptions in storage and administration will be made, in agreement with boarding parents and School Nurses.
 Exceptions:

-- A boarder's own emergency medications, such as Adrenaline Auto Injectors, inhalers and diabetic kits, which are located in an accessible place known to all boarding staff and boarders. - A boarder with agreed medication e.g. contraceptive pill or UK bought over the counter vitamins can store these safely in their bedroom after discussion with House Parents/School Nurse.
+- A boarder's own emergency medications, such as Adrenaline Auto Injectors, inhalers and diabetic kits, which are located in an accessible place known to all boarding staff and boarders. - A boarder with agreed medication e.g. contraceptive pill or UK bought over the counter vitamins, can store these safely in their bedroom after discussion with House Parents/School Nurse.
 These exceptions are considered best practice in consultation with the Care Inspectorate Quality Indicators.

-Medication handed in to a member of the nursing team or boarding house staff must be in date and in its original packaging.
+Medication handed in to the School Nurses or boarding house staff must be in date and in its original packaging.
 With regards to prescribed medication, all labels should be typed by the dispensing pharmacist showing the name of the pupil, name and strength of the medicine, dosage directions, date of dispensing, name and address of supplying pharmacist, quantity dispensed, with any storage and additional instructions.
 The medication leaflet must be provided.
 Completion of the online "Medication Administration Form" must accompany any medication handed in.
 This can be found on the Dollar Academy website, current parents, tab 10.